Optical appearance of the Konoplya-Zhidenko rotating non-Kerr black hole surrounded by a thin accretion disk: Thin accretion disk model and the optical appearance of black hole

 The acquisition of an image of a black hole requires the transformation of celestial coordinates $(\gamma, \chi)$ onto the observation plane.
 The imaging plane can be equipped with a standard Cartesian coordinate system $(x, y)$, which establishes a precise correspondence with the celestial coordinates, which is

 In essence, it determines the initial momentum value of the photon at the ZAMO as well as its initial position.
 To analyze the shape and size of the black hole shadow seen by equatorial observers under a region of strong gravitational field, one can map the shadow image of a Konoplya-Zhidenko rotating non-Kerr black hole at different $\xi$ and $a$ values.
-Based on the findings\cite{Wang:2017hjl}, it is evident that the shape and size of the black hole's shadow are contingent upon its corresponding parameter space, and that the shadow shape of the black hole exhibits a cusp silhouette withsmall eye lashes at specific parameter values.